-Street sweeping commences mid-April, typically taking about 3-4 weeks to complete but may be delayed by cold or wet weather; parked vehicles; or excessive amounts of winter sand and debris.
+Street sweeping usually begins in mid-April (weather dependent), and typically takes about three to four weeks to complete.
+Work may, of course, be delayed by cold or wet weather; parked vehicles; or excessive amounts of winter sand and debris.

 Watch below an informative video on how potholes are formed and and develop over time.

 Current updates to the construction projects you are seeing around town:

 Construction on 21 Street: The project experienced schedule delays in June, due to weather.
 The project team has made some changes to the sequencing of installation to help make up for the rain days.
 At the moment, the project is tracking to be on schedule with the completion date in the contract being September 30, 2022.

 The Concrete and Asphalt repair and replacement contract is underway in the community.
 There are nineteen sites being addressed this year, with contract funding provided from the water department, wastewater department and the annual concrete replacement program.

 Work is estimated to start at the Memorial Complex towards the end of September to improve the drainage and install the pathway network.
 This will involve temporary detours for accessing the facility, and updates will be provided on the Town website and through social media prior to the start of construction.